wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

         Duration (P95)
       </td>
       <td>
-        The span duration (in milliseconds) at the 95th percentile across the service.
+        The span duration at the 95th percentile across the service.
       </td>
     </tr>
     <tr>